Martaw-code/Martaw-code/README.md

 <!-- 🔭 I’m currently working as a Software Developer and -->
 - 🌱 I’m currently learning about Quantum physics
 - 📚 I’m interested in physics, statistics, ML, skiing and hiking
-- 💬 Ask me about whatever you want
 <!--
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...